-The Beckman Center for Cryo-EM at Johns Hopkins will be open only for Covid-19 projects or similarly high priority critical projects.
-This will remain true until Phase 1 of the School of Medicine reopening.
+The Beckman Center for Cryo-EM at Johns Hopkins is open for trained users during Phase 1.
+This will remain true until Phase 2 or 3 of the School of Medicine reopening.
 At that point in time, an announcement will be made using the emuser mailing list.
 Please direct questions to Dr. Sousa (contact information below).

 The Beckman Center for Cryo-EM at Johns Hopkins was established to provide cutting edge cryo-EM to the Johns Hopkins and regional communities.
 The heart of the center is the G3 Titan Krios® equipped with a phase plate and K3® Gatan direct detector.
 The center also maintains various support equipment such as a FEI Vitrobot® Mark IV and Pelco easiGlow®.
 Modern facilities, such as this one when fully completed, are capable of producing thousands of high resolution cryo-EM images or scores of tomogram tilt series per day.
 These images allow the determination of high resolution cellular component structures, up to ~2Å.